Dropping or Withdrawing from Courses

-- Housing and Residence charges will be refunded in accordance with the residence contact.
+- Housing and Residence charges will be refunded in accordance with the housing contact.

 - There are specific federal, state and institutional drop/withdrawal policies regarding tuition and fees, housing charges, refunds to scholarship/financial aid programs, and repayments, which result from withdrawal from enrollment.
 Consult the Office of Student Financial Services for all particulars.

 - When dropping or withdrawing courses, there are two situations, which may require an immediate repayment of scholarship/financial aid funds: